We Are All Moles

 We have recently been made aware of a copycat website going by the name of We Are All Moles.
 This "rival" website has been aggressively campaigning to take We Are All Badgers' title as the best We Are All Someanimal website for themselves.
 But we won't give it up without a fight!

-And much to our annoyance, We Are All Moles is one step ahead of us before they even do anything due to the fact that "mole" is an anagram of Lome - which is the capital city of Togo.
-Very impressive.
-This compared to badger, which is merely an anagram of garbed which means "a bed that's in a garage."
-An ill-sounding and largely unknown word mostly used by kidnappers.
-The associations are not ideal.
-We apologise for any offence caused to any kidnappers among our regular readers, we value your loyalty.
+And annoyingly We Are All Moles has a natural advantage over us because "mole" is an anagram of Lome - which is the capital city of Togo - very impressive.
+Whereas badger is merely an anagram of garbed which means "a bed that's in a garage."
+An ill-sounding and largely unknown word mostly used by kidnappers; the associations are not ideal.
+Although we don't want to offend any kidnappers among our regular readers so we apologise for the previous remark.

 We've just received some distressing news - the mole agents inside our computer system have reached the text editor and have sneakily written the following statement:

 We believe We Are All Moles is far superior to We Are All Badgers and will give readers the opportunity to experience a higher quality We Are All Someanimal style website based on a much better animal.
 And, for a limited time only, every new visitor will receive a free badger on a stick!

 Dammit!
 These moles are clearly a force to be reckoned with and we're not too keen on their badger on a stick plan either.
 Desperate times call for desperate measures.
 And who better to have on your side in a desperate situation than the always desperate Big Cheese Badger?
 And he's come up with a foolproof plan to destroy the moles by first destroying their homes - yes, that's right, Big Cheese Badger will remove all the underground!
 No stone will be left unturned!